Users

 optional

-A subnode which defines the decoding method of the admin password used by the connectionFactory.
+A subnode that defines the decoding method of the admin password used by the connectionFactory.

 The decoder is available only with the DefaultConnectionFactory and JavaBeanBasedConnectionFactory connection classes.
 However, you can also write your own password decoder.